The Locker Room Code

 “You’re father wouldn’t have let this happen.”
 His mother’s voice trailed off.

-His mother tried every which way to prevent Amir from following in his father’s footsteps, even going as far as not allowing him to practice Karate with any other sensei.
+His mother tried every way to prevent Amir from following in his father’s footsteps, even going as far as not allowing him to practice Karate.

 In response, Amir would practice in secret.
 On weekends, he’d sneak out with a binder of drills and katas copied from memory.